aws/aws-cdk/packages/aws-cdk/README.md

 #### **CDK Migrate Limitations**

-CDK Migrate does not currently support nested stacks, Custom resources, or ForEach intrinsic function.
+CDK Migrate does not currently support nested stacks, Custom resources, or the `Fn::ForEach` intrinsic function.
 CDK Migrate will only generate L1 constructs and does not currently support any higher level abstractions.
 CDK Migrate succesfully generating an application does *not* guarantee the application is immediately deployable.
 It simply generates a CDK application which will synthesize a template that has identical resource configurations